Music of Tanzania: Distribution and access to music

-The mushrooming of FM music stations and reasonable production studios has been a major boost to the music industry in the country.
+The mushrooming of FM music stations and reasonable production studios has been a major boost to the music industry in Tanzania.
 Contemporary artists like Diamond Platnumz, Harmonize, Juma Nature, Nandy, Rayvanny, Ali Kiba, Lady Jaydee, Mr. Nice, Elja Eks, Mr. II, Cool James, Dully Sykes, Professor Jay and many others command a huge audience of followers in the country and neighbouring countries.

 More information about Tanzanian music and events can be found on the various web portals that have sprung up recently.
 Tanzania has an enormously high growth rate for internet technologies, estimated at up to 500% per year.
 Because costs for computers are still quite high, many users share connections at internet cafes or at work.naomba.com business directory, tanzaniadirectory.info Movie, and Sports information, and Arusha locality information all are part of an increasing number of websites dedicated to the region.
 Digital Tanzania music downloads are mostly done by free download websites and music platforms like iTunes, Google Music, etc.